 What was it like on set of the production?

-A lot of my sets were not the same as others, playing a trafficked victim, my locations were a lot darker and more sinister, so I couldn’t really joke around as much because I had to be in such a specific headspace, especially in Series Two.
+A lot of my sets were not the same as others, playing a trafficked victim, my locations were a lot darker and more sinister, so I couldn’t really joke around as much because I had to be in such a specific headspace, especially in Series 2.
 But my favourite location out of all of them was Claire’s house with the beautiful pool and decor!
-The second I got the chance for even a tiny break I would be off exploring and I was so happy to return to that house again in Series Two.
+The second I got the chance for even a tiny break I would be off exploring and I was so happy to return to that house again in Series 2.
 Though it was definitely weird having so many pictures of myself all over the place, I never really got used to that!
-The crew were so lovely on both Series One and Two, and working with a different director each time was really interesting because they all had a different way of working and shooting and how they envisioned the characters, so I learnt a lot under each of their wings.
+The crew were so lovely on both Series 1 and 2, and working with a different director each time was really interesting because they all had a different way of working and shooting and how they envisioned the characters, so I learnt a lot under each of their wings.
 The pub scenes that I was in were great because I got to hang about with all of the extras and make friends with them too, and because it was always really hot in there because it was so small, it would get quite cosy and we could laugh and joke about because it was a bit more light-hearted.

 Being missing, I spent a lot of time off-camera but returning to film the second series, I got to see just how much being trafficked has impacted Jody’s life and the way that she functioned as a person.
 There was a great contrast in the Jody that was seen in the first series to the one in the second series, it was as though all of her energy and life had been taken out of her and she had been reduced to a vulnerable, silent shell.
 It was quite saddening to know what Jody had been subjected to and, having seen Jody as an extension of myself from the first series, it was quite challenging at times to become as dead inside as she was.
 It also helped me to understand the process of a trafficked victim from readjusting to regular life to medical examinations which, while harrowing, was very interesting and I think was an eye-opening lesson for me.